 We combined our content marketing efforts with a tightly focused Facebook advertising strategy.

 This is what I like to call hybrid content marketing.
-In doing this, we’ve learned a couple key lessons that we think anyone who’s invested in content can benefit from:

 1. Only put money behind your most value-producing resources.
 My company uses Improvely links to track conversions (people who sign up for our service) on the resources we share.
 With Improvely, we are able to know which of our resources are organically converting the most readers to ShortStack users — these are the resources we decide to feature in our Facebook advertisements.